orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 <br/>

 4. Commission to Node Operators, and RPL Inflation to Node Operators will scale down to zero as Rocket Pool approaches soft limit of 22% market share, and hard limit of 33% market share.
-See [Market Based Variable Adjustment](#market-based-variable-adjustment) for more details
+See [Market Share Based Variable Adjustment](#market-share-based-variable-adjustment) for more details

 <br/>